datacarpentry/semester-biology/exercises/Sets-1.md

 #### Problem decomposition

-When tackling a broad problem like this** it is always important to think about how you are going to [decompose the problem](problem-decomposition-steps) into manageable pieces.
+When tackling a broad problem like this it is always important to think about how you are going to [decompose the problem](/material/problem-decomposition) into manageable pieces.
 Take a few minutes to think about how you would approach this problem before following the steps outlined below.
 Sketch them out in a text file, or by writing out just the final commands you will use (i.e., none of the